When you witness perfectionism in children, you may have one of two reactions:

 This is what it might sound like…

-“You want everything in a precise position or in a specific order!”
+- “You want everything in a specific order, I see that:”

 This is extremely crucial!